 Northside Hospital Cancer Institute understands the power of teamwork in the fight against multiple myeloma.
 Our team of specialists supports you every step of the way, based on your personal goals — beginning with diagnosis through treatment, survivorship — and on to wellness.

-Our myeloma team includes experts in hematology, medical and radiation oncology and surgical oncology.
+Our myeloma team includes experts in hematology, medical and radiation oncology.
 Your care team also includes pathologists, radiologists and certified genetic counselors with expertise in multiple myeloma.

 Additional aspects of our cancer program include:

 Myeloma is a type of blood cancer that starts in the bone marrow.
 Bone marrow is the soft, spongy tissue found inside most bones.
 It’s where many types of blood cells form, including plasma cells, which are a type of white blood cell that helps fight infections.

 Specifically, myeloma is a cancer of the plasma cells.
 The term “multiple myeloma” means that the cancer is in several different parts of the body.

 Because multiple myeloma is a blood cancer, many of the common symptoms are related to problems with your blood cells.
 For example:

 Multiple myeloma can also weaken bones as the cancer cells grow in the bone marrow.
 Problems may include:

 Currently, there is not a way to prevent multiple myeloma.
 In part, that’s because doctors still don’t know its exact cause.

 However, we do know that African Americans are more than twice as likely to have multiple myeloma as white Americans.
 It’s diagnosed mostly in adults over the age of 50.
 And, men are slightly more at risk than women.
 Other risk factors include:

 At Northside Hospital Cancer Institute, our team may use the following tests to diagnose your type and stage of myeloma: